nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* needs to keep track of which borrower borrowed which book
+* needs to keep track of which borrower returned which book

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage borrowers and keepts track of borrowing and returning of books faster than a typical mouse/GUI driven app

 ### User stories